MicrosoftDocs/msteams-docs/README.md

 Teams documentation is part of the Microsoft Docs technical documentation library.
 The content is organized into groups called docsets, each representing a group of related documents managed as a single entity.
 You can ask questions, provide suggestion, or provide updates.
 See [how to contribute to Teams documentation](https://learn.microsoft.com/microsoftteams/platform/resources/teams-contributor-reference/).

-To contribute to any Microsoft Docs, see the [contributor guide overview](https://learn.microsoft.com/contribute/).
+To contribute to Microsoft Docs, see the [contributor guide overview](https://learn.microsoft.com/contribute/).

 To know more about Microsoft standards and style guide, see [Microsoft style guide](https://learn.microsoft.com/style-guide/welcome/).